 They have two very different subscription models.
 As you now know, BookBeat gives you free choice of all its titles for a limited number of hours.

 Audible gives you, in its standard plan, one credit that you can use to purchase any audiobook from its entire premium catalog.
-In addition to that, you have unlimited access to the Audible Plus catalog, a selection of over 10,000 audiobooks.
+In addition to that, you have unlimited access to the Audible Plus catalog, a selection of thousands of audiobooks.

 Now, theoretically, unlimited listening is better than limited hours.
 But we book lovers often want one specific book.
 And the chances that you find specific books to borrow in BookBeat are higher than in Audible Plus.